peterpo2/AIPharm/docs/two-factor-email.md

   "EnableSsl": true,
   "Username": "aipharmplus@outlook.com",
   "Password": "Sklad123!@",
-  "PickupDirectory": "App_Data/Emails"
+  "PickupDirectory": "App_Data/Emails",
+  "UsePickupDirectory": false
 }
 ```

 - **Sender account:** The backend uses the dedicated Outlook mailbox `aipharmplus@outlook.com` (password `Sklad123!@`) to dispatch login and registration emails.
 Update these values if you rotate the password or switch providers.
 - **Per-user delivery:** Leave `OverrideToAddress` unset so verification codes are sent to each account's email address.
-When running locally you can still inspect every message in the pickup directory, even if the recipient mailbox is fictional.
-- **Local pickup folder:** `PickupDirectory` writes a copy of every message to `AIPharm.Backend/AIPharm.Web/App_Data/Emails`.
-When running through Docker this folder is bind-mounted to your host machine, making it easy to open `.eml` files even if Outlook delivery is delayed.
+- **Local pickup folder (optional):** Set `UsePickupDirectory` to `true` if you want `.eml` files written to `AIPharm.Backend/AIPharm.Web/App_Data/Emails` instead of dispatching through Outlook.
+This is helpful when testing with fictional mailboxes because the messages never leave your machine.
 - **SMTP host:** Outlook/Office 365 uses `smtp.office365.com` on port `587` with STARTTLS (`EnableSsl: true`).
 Adjust the settings if you switch providers.
 - **Secrets:** For production scenarios store credentials securely (environment variables, user-secrets, Key Vault, etc.).